yEIeven/Real-Market-Project/README.md

 The frontend will allow users to enter the name of a product and get its current price, along with other functionalities, such as querying a list of products to return the total value.
 This project is being developed by Miguel Bacellar with the intention of addressing a real demand, anticipating technological advancements, and meeting the needs of consumers who seek convenience and savings when shopping.
+The project was made in a pattern that is MVC

+Main folders with code:
+ "ApplicationDbContext" that connects to the database "FuncionarioController" that is the main controller "FuncionarioModel" what shows the id and the itens that the api will get "Scraping" the main scraping where gets the information of the website